 In addition, I have written, edited, and translated environment- and sustainability-related content for clients such as the Rainforest Alliance, SEEtheWild, the Natural Network of Forest Practitioners, UPS, and AMEC Geomatrix (an environmental consulting firm), as well as various sustainability-minded travel companies.
 I also served as writer and translator for a Green Living Project video expedition documenting sustainability-related projects in Costa Rica and Nicaragua.

-As a graduate student, I contributed to a draft discussion paper for the World Wildlife Fund about land-use change in northern Mexico; researched public-private partnerships in natural resource management in the Texas-Mexico border region; assisted with planning and operations for A bilingual, binational conference on U.S.-Mexico border environmental issues; and researched community conservation initiatives and contributed to a working paper on ecotourism as a conservation tool in the Sea of Cortez for The Nature Conservancy Mexico Program.
+As a graduate student in Latin American studies, I contributed to a draft discussion paper for the World Wildlife Fund about land-use change in northern Mexico; researched public-private partnerships in natural resource management in the Texas-Mexico border region; assisted with planning and operations for a bilingual, binational conference on U.S.-Mexico border environmental issues; and researched community conservation initiatives and contributed to a working paper on ecotourism as a conservation tool in the Sea of Cortez for The Nature Conservancy Mexico Program.

 Below are links to some of my journalistic writing about the environment and sustainability.